-Having witnessed the strength that people gain from interaction with others within a supportive community, and of having opportunities to engage in personal development and wellbeing activities beyond the employment setting.
-So, in partnership with other organisations, we plan to pilot and develop other personal development opportunities that will be available for people, whether they are current or former transitional employees or are receiving Turnaround's support in other ways.
+While we have seen the benefits of an individualised approach to coaching, we have also witnessed the strength that people gain from interaction with others within a supportive community, and of having opportunities to engage in personal development and wellbeing activities beyond the employment setting.
+So, we want to grow our community of mutual support and in partnership with other organisations, we plan to pilot and develop other personal development opportunities that will be available for people, whether they are current or former transitional employees or are receiving Turnaround's support in other ways.